firstbirdtech/api-docs/source/includes/_locations.md

 # Locations

 Locations represent the geographical entities of your company.
-We here at Firstbird have only one Location which is **Vienna**
+We here at Radancy have multiple locations such as New York, Vienna and many more.

 ## Get All Locations